castacks/tartanairpy/docs/segmentation.rst

 Semantic Segmentation Statistics
 =====================================

 This page provides a summary of the semantic segmentation statistics for all environments in the dataset.
 Each environment is represented by a snapshot image and its corresponding segmentation histogram.
-These environment-specific statistics, as well as the statistics for all the environments, can be found in the ''.
+These environment-specific statistics, as well as the statistics for all the environments, can be found in the `zip file <https://github.com/castacks/tartanairpy/tree/main/segfiles.zip>`_.

 .. list-table::
    :header-rows: 0